 microbial and thermogenic gases in the Appalachian Basin.
 Fred was the lead author for Pennsylvania's Oil

 & Gas regulations (25 PA.
 CODE CH.
 78, §78,89) for stray gas incident response, the Marcellus Shale Coalition's

 technical guidance for stray gas investigations, and co-author of the first comprehensive manual for

 investigating and characterizing incidents of stray gas migration: Technical Measures For The Investigation And

 Mitigation Of Fugitive Methane Hazards In Areas of Coal Mining.
 Fred has authored and co-authored professional papers

-for peer reviewed journals on the application of isotope geochemistry, taught and lectured nationally, and at
+for peer reviewed journals on the application of isotope geochemistry since 1997.
+He has taught and lectured internationally,

 - ECHELON provides written reports of analytical data including interpretations of molecular and isotope

 geochemistry to identify gas origin and specific source.
 We have developed a comprehensive and efficient methodology